UPPMAX/R-python-julia-matlab-HPC/docs/python/jupyter.rst

 from a browser within the ThinLinc session. <newest> is a number that you find by looking in the directory ``.local/share/jupyter/runtime/`` under your home directory.

-Or, to access the server you can copy and paste this URLs from the file:
+Or, to access the server you can copy and paste the URL from the file that is SIMILAR to this:

 .. code-block:: sh